 A construction contract is a legal agreement between the client and the contractor which involves basic information for the task to be performed by the contractor.
-In construction industry this legal agreemeent which includes the scope, bill of quantity, drawings, schedule and other documents, is established between the owner and the builder.
+In the construction industry, this legal agreement which includes the scope, bill of quantity, drawings, work schedule, and other contract documents, is established between the owner and the builder.
 Many different types of contracts can be used to define specific terms and requirements for a construction project.
-However there are 4 common types of construction contracts widely used by construction and contract managers.
-Construction contract types typically define the scope, duration, technical requirements, quality, specifications, payment method and other important requirements.
-In this article we will discuss construction contract types and their key aspects from a construction law point of view.
+However, there are 4 common types of construction contracts widely used by construction and contract managers.
+Construction contract types typically define the project scope, duration, technical requirements, quality, specifications, payment method, and other important requirements.
+In this article, we will discuss pros and cons of construction contract types and their key aspects from a construction law point of view.

 Common Types of Construction Contracts

-As stated in the first paragraph , there are several types of construction contracts used in the construction industry.
-Generally the type of contract depends on the payment method.
-In other words, contract type is based on on how the disbursement will be made.
+As stated in the first paragraph, there are several types of construction contracts used in the construction industry.
+Generally, the type of contract depends on the payment method.
+In other words, the contract type is based on how the disbursement will be made.

 Below are the four common types of construction contracts.

 1. Lump Sum or Fixed Price Contracts

 Lump Sum or Fixed Price Contracts